It doesn’t have to be like this! Here are 6 ways to talk about debt.

 The money can be paid back, but harsh words can’t be taken back.

 Try starting with, “I want you to know I love you.
 I care about you and us.
-I know we look at money and debt differently so I’d like to talk about it.
+We look at money and debt differently so I’d like to talk about it.
 I want you to know how I feel and then I want to hear how you feel.
-I know this isn’t a ton of fun, but I’d like to do this together.
+This may not be a ton of fun, but I’d like to do this together.
 You are more important to me than money.”

 Stop there.
-Don’t float any conclusions.
-Don’t accuse.
+Don’t float any conclusions or accuse.
 Don’t remind or nag.

 Tell your spouse you’d like to talk through the reality of the situation in light of making your relationship more fun, more supportive, and stronger.

-You work hard for your money and you don’t want it to have any opportunity to weaken your relationship.
+You work hard for your money and you don’t want it to have an opportunity to weaken your relationship.

-The debt will eventually go away, but you don’t want your friendship to leave in the meantime.
+The debt will eventually go away, but you don’t want your friends to leave in the meantime.

 6. Be willing to compromise.

-This may be the point of greatest challenge…and victory for your relationship.
+This may be the point of the greatest challenge… And victory for your relationship.

 Really listen to one another and then give.
 Give a little on your stance; encourage some giving on their part.
 Meet in the middle.